Tables

 Additional Considerations

-• Tables created from empty data or from a template are the fastest available.
+• Tables created from empty data or from a template are available faster.

 • When copying a table with data, it can remain in a Pending for longer periods of time.